Vaibhavnath-Jha/vscode-gdxviewer/README.md

 ## Release Notes

+### 1.1.1

+- Refactor javascript and css into distinct files for maintainability

 ### 1.1.0

 - Replaced `execFile` with `spawn`, eliminating `maxBuffer` limitations; large GDX files can now be viewed.